 Moyne Health Services has in place appropriate procedures for disclosures in accordance with the Public Interest Disclosure Act 2012 (formally known as the Protected Disclosures Act 2012).
-No public interest disclosures were made under the Act in 2021/2022..
+There were no public interest disclosures made under the Act in 2022/2023.

-Safe Patient Act 2015
+Safe Patient Care Act 2015

-Moyne Health Services has no matters to report in relation to its obligations under section 40 of the Safe Patient Act 2015.
+Moyne Health Services has zero matters to report in relation to its obligations under section 40 of the Safe Patient Care Act 2015.